U.S. Figure Skater Accused Of Hurting Her Korean Rival Ahead Of World Championships

 — DD (@rbehrrbehr00) March 20, 2019

 “I’ve been to the rink multiple times and NO ONE has been bullying anyone.
 What happened in the warm up was an accident.
 Don’t distract both Eunsoo and Mariah from the competition,” Rippon tweeted on Wednesday.
-He added that competitiveness is a part of the sport, and that the two girls’ coach “would never tolerate” any bullying between the two of them, who often train together in Los Angeles.
+He added that competitiveness is a part of the sport, and that the two girls’ coach “would never tolerate” any bullying between the two of them.
+The two often train together in Los Angeles.